looopTools/looopTools/README.md

 # PhD - Scalable Storage for Massive Volume Data Systems

-I coundcted my PhD under the supervison of [Professor Daniel Lucani](https://pure.au.dk/portal/en/persons/daniel-enrique-lucani-roetter(c4e78b1e-4dd6-460f-9c44-1a44771ce01a).html) at Aarhus University, Department of Electrical and Computer Engineering.
+I conducted my PhD under the supervision of [Professor Daniel Lucani](https://pure.au.dk/portal/en/persons/daniel-enrique-lucani-roetter(c4e78b1e-4dd6-460f-9c44-1a44771ce01a).html) at Aarhus University, Department of Electrical and Computer Engineering.

-My research focused on designing, implementing, and evaluating the worlds first object data storage and the world first file system (it was FUSE based) utilising Generalized Deduplication as data compression technique.
-Additionally I designed one of the first protocols with build in support for Generalized Deduplication and classic deduplication in hop-by-hop networks
+My research focused on designing, implementing, and evaluating the world's first object data storage and the world's first file system (it was FUSE based) utilising Generalized Deduplication as a data compression technique.
+Additionally, I designed one of the first protocols with built-in support for Generalized Deduplication and classic deduplication in hop-by-hop networks

 <!--
 **looopTools/looopTools** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.